ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.nuki/README.md

 * openAction: Button for unlatching the Nuki
 * openLocknGoAction: Button for unlatching and after some seconds locking the Nuki
 * unlockLocknGoAction: Button for unlocking and after some seconds locking the Nuki

+Valid input values for openers are:

+    0 (no action)
+    1 (activate rto)
+    2 (deactivate rto)
+    3 (electric strike actuation)
+    4 (activate continuous mode)
+    5 (deactivate continuous mode)

+* rtoAction: Switch for activating / deactivating the Ring to Open function (true = activate; false = deactivate)
+* openAction: Button for electric strike actuation
+* cmActiveAction: Button for activating the Continous Mode
+* cmDeactiveAction: Button for deactivating the Continous Mode

 ## Additional information
 How to get your bridges token: